09 Jul The No-Nonsense Nurturer Leader: Behaviors for Transformational School Leadership

 - Empathy: Recognize all teachers are human and will struggle with certain situations.
 Use these opportunities to help teachers grow, and to further develop relationships with them.

 - Coaching: Don’t try to fix, hide, or cover up a disempowered mindset.
-Instead, leverage strengths to help teachers overcome and work through their challenges.
+Instead, leverage strengths and data to help teachers acknowledge, overcome and work through their challenges.

 Solicits Voice and Perspective

 The No-Nonsense Nurturer leader is an active listener that values the perspective, insight, cultural backgrounds, and the voice of everyone in the organization.
-From the veteran teacher, to the custodian, to brand- new students, to family members and beyond – they make time to understand the world through the lens of the people they are serving.
-Amplifying the voice of stakeholders builds bridges, motivates people to contribute at deeper levels, and shifts classroom culture from basic participation to more advanced levels of engagement.
+From the veteran teacher, to the custodian, to brand new students, to family members and beyond – they make time to understand the world through the lens of the people they are serving.
+Amplifying the voice of stakeholders builds bridges, establishes trust, and motivates stakeholders to contribute at deeper levels, and shifts classroom culture from basic participation to more advanced levels of engagement.

-Consider these behaviors when soliciting voice and perspective:
+Consider these habits when soliciting voice and perspective:

 - Listen to understand: People seek to be heard and understood, and taking the time to listen builds empathy, opens your mind to other perspectives, and empowers others (Covey, 2004).

 Modern organizations need innovation to grow and survive.
 No-Nonsense Nurturer leaders are willing to take calculated risks for their student body and staff.
 Through intentional planning, frequent solicitation of stakeholder voice, and development of empowered mindsets, innovative practices will emerge to press on the structures, systems, and policies within the school’s culture.
-The No-Nonsense Nurturer leader, however, understands the process of change management and how important it is to intentionally provide clarity, to motivate, and in doing so, to remove barriers.
+The No-Nonsense Nurturer leader, however, understands the process of change management and how important it is to intentionally provide clarity, motivate, and in doing so, remove barriers and build trust.

-Consider these types of innovation when leading change:
+Consider these types of innovation when leading change (Terwilliger, 2015):

 - Incremental and breakthrough: The school leader knows how to make small changes and improvements over a sustained period of time, thus creating ongoing progress.
 In addition, the school leader collaborates with stakeholders to combine services and products in order to create a better return on investment for students, staff, and the community.